pragma-/pbot/doc/Admin.md

 ## Logging in and out
 You cannot use any of the admin commands unless you login.
 Note that login requires that your hostmask matches PBot's records.

-However, if your admin account have the `loggedin` and `stayloggedin` metadata set to a true value then you will not need to login.
+However, if your admin account has the `autologin` [metadata](#admin-metadata-list) set to a true value then you will not need to login.
 ### login
 Logs into PBot.